florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 Users in the experiment were split into three groups:

 - *treatment*: The full study was shipped to these users.
 They compute updates, send them to the server, and start using a new model every 30 minutes
-- *control*: This group is solely observatory.
-No behaviour in the URL bar actually changes.
+- *control*: This group is solely for observational purposes.
+No behavior in the URL bar actually changes.
 We are just collecting statistics for comparison to treatment
 - *control-no-decay*: Firefox decays frecency scores over time.
 Our treatment group loses this effect because we are recomputing scores every 30 minutes.
 To check if the decay is actually useful, this group has no decay effect but uses the same original algorithm otherwise

 The study was shipped to 25% of Firefox Beta.